How to Buy a House home

 Credit Report vs. Credit Score

 Your credit report and your credit score are two different things.
 Your credit report is a list of things like your credit card and bank accounts, outstanding loans, and your payment history.
 Your credit score is a rating of how good your credit is, based on your report.
-In other words, your credit report is a bunch of pages, and your credit score is a number from 300 to 850.
-We'll cover the score later on.
-Right now, let's focus on the report.
+In other words, your credit report is a bunch of pages, and your credit score is a number, usually between 300 and 850.

 The main things on your credit report that hurt your credit score are: